NCAS-CMS/cfa-conventions/source/cfa.md

 ### Example 3

 An aggregated data variable whose aggregated data comprises two fragments.
-Each fragment spans half of the aggregated `time` dimension and the whole of the other three aggregated dimensions, and is stored in the parent file.
+Each fragment is stored in the parent file and spans half of the aggregated `time` dimension and the whole of the `latitude` and `longitude` dimensions, but does not span the size 1 `level` dimension.
 As there are no external files, the `file` and `format` terms of the **`aggregated_data`** attribute are not required.
 The fragments and aggregation definition variables in this case are stored in a child group called `aggregation`.
+The `temp2` fragment has different but equivalent units to the aggregated varable.

     dimensions:
       // Aggregated dimensions